How long do missed payment rates stay on my credit report?

 The importance of making timely payments

-For a healthy credit score, you must ensure all payments (on things such as loans, bills, and mortgages) are made on time.
-Some companies may also charge fees for late or missed payments.
+For a healthy credit score, make sure to pay all bill, loan and mortgage repayments on time.
+Some companies may also charge fees for late or missed repayments.
 These can quickly add up, harming your finances further, so it’s important to pay without delay.

-If you’re worried, you’re going to miss a deadline, contact your creditor immediately.
-By acting before you miss the deadline, you may be able to work out alternate repayment arrangements.
+If you’re worried that you’re going to miss a deadline, contact your creditor immediately.
+By acting before you miss it, you may be able to work out alternate repayment arrangements.

 How to ensure your payments are made on time